 A Guide to Intellectual Property and Commercialization at UGA

-A license is a grant of some or all intellectual property rights from the owner to another party (licensee) for a specific period of time.
+A license contains a grant of some or all intellectual property rights from the owner to another party (licensee) for a specific period of time.

 A license agreement is a partnership between the intellectual property rights owner and another party who is authorized to use such rights (licensee).
 The agreement describes the rights and responsibilities related to the use and exploitation of intellectual property developed at UGA.
 UGA license agreements usually stipulate that the licensee should diligently seek to bring the intellectual property into commercial use for the public good and provide reasonable return to the UGA.